Muthoni-Maryanne/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 # 0x04.
 Loops, conditions and parsing

-This is a continuation of the Shell, I began working with loops and conditionals in Bash.
+Continuation of the shell, I began working with loops and conditionals in Bash.

 ## Resources
 1. [Loops sample](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_09_01.html)